kragen/derctuo/multimeter-metrology.md

 400 ppm emf error and 500 ppm resistance error; he neglected to thus test its current measurement capability.

+I tested a shitty digital multimeter from 2016, US$6 from the hardware store, against another similar meter to get an idea of how bad they are, and also how aggressive they are.
+It seems like the old multimeter's diode-testing range uses up to 1.4 mA at up to 2.72 volts.
+Their diode test readings differ by about 2%, resistance by about .03%, voltage by about .3%.  pretty impressive metrology for US$6.
+These are lower bounds on their actual errors, but they're unlikely to be conservative by more than an order of magnitude or so.

 By contrast, the quartz crystal on the Blue Pill is 8 MHz with, probably, an error of about 10 ppm, common for watch crystals.
 The damn chip can measure voltages to 1.5 digits of accuracy and time to 5